| Competition

 system thus should be assessed very carefully as the WTO proceeds

+at its meetings later this year.
 2.4 ICC believes that the "core principles" identified

 in the Doha declaration that set out this Working Party's present